couchbase/query/README.md

 The goals of this DP4 implementation are:

-* Language completeness for GA (as opposed to system completeness)
+* Language completeness for GA (as opposed to system and operational completeness)

 * GA-caliber implementation, quality, and performance

 * Source code aesthetics
     + design, object orientation
     + Data structures, algorithms